--onto UC.
+-onto UC, with Child Tax Credits being the most recent to be subsumed.
 Given the on-going delays and difficulties identified above, and in the absence of any apparent solution to those difficulties, it is highly likely that many individuals and families will experience further detrimental impact to their lives and an increase in poverty and likely exposure to the risk of debt.

-There are also some elements of the benefits system that increase the effects of poverty, including:
+There are also some elements of the benefits system that increase the effects of poverty, including:-

-- The two-child limit in income-related benefits. - The benefit cap and the five-week wait for the first UC payment (both mentioned above). - Unaffordable debt deductions from benefits. - Local housing allowance rates (frozen since April 2020) again breaking the link between housing costs and benefits.
+- The two-child limit in income-related benefits. - The benefit cap and the five-week wait for the first UC payment (both mentioned above).

+- Unaffordable debt deductions from benefits. - Local housing allowance rates (frozen since April 2020) again breaking the link between housing costs and benefits.